Yug-Gupta1212/Fresh-Mate-Project/README.md

 ## What technologies are used for this project?

-This project is built with:
+This project is built using:

 - Vite
 - TypeScript